calebcall/solana-snapshot-finder/README.md

   -ipb IP_BLACKLIST, --ip_blacklist IP_BLACKLIST
                         Comma separated list of ip addresse (ip:port) that will be excluded from the scan.
+Example: -ipb 1.1.1.1:8899,8.8.8.8:8899 -c CLIENT, --client CLIENT
+                        Download client to use, wget or aria2c.
+Default is wget.
-Example: -ipb 1.1.1.1:8899,8.8.8.8:8899 -b BLACKLIST, --blacklist BLACKLIST
+  -b BLACKLIST, --blacklist BLACKLIST
                         If the same corrupted archive is constantly downloaded, you can exclude it.
                         Specify either the number of the slot you want to exclude, or the hash of the